Bargaining is not an accepted practice. You are expected to pay advertised rates.

 Family-friendly attractions (museums, zoos, funparks) in holiday hotspots will generally open from June to August (possibly May to September), and for the spring and autumn school holidays.

-The Danish summer vacation, which generally runs from the final week of June through the first week of August, is a six-week period when opening hours of attractions are longest.
+The Danish summer vacation, which generally runs from the final week of June through to the first week of August, is a six-week period when opening hours of attractions are longest.
 Hours generally decrease in the shoulder and low seasons.

 Websites are the best place to find comprehensive, current information on opening times.